 Runtime verification and dynamic analysis fill an important gap between static analysis and testing.
 While static tools are conservative which may lead to a large false alarm rate, testing catches errors late, making it difficult to find their cause.
 Runtime verification, on the other hand, provides early error detection during execution.
-However, dynamic race detection tools, such as Goldilocks and FastTrack, suffer from significant execution slowdown.
+For instance, dynamic race detection tools, such as Goldilocks and FastTrack, instruments a program with code that detects data races while the program is running.
+However these tools often suffer from significant execution slowdown.
 To reduce this slowdown, a variety of techniques have been explored.
 Some approaches improve performance by sacrificing precision, i.e., missing some races.
-They accomplish this by sampling the accesses performed, e.g. ThreadSanitizer and RACEZ.
-Speeding up race detection and/or replay by parallelization has also been explored, e.g. in the GPU-accelerated split race checker Kuda and DoublePlay (parallelizing sequential logging and replay).
-Others, e.g., HARD (Hardware-Assisted lockset-based Race Detection) and Paralog (enabling and accelerating online parallel monitoring of multithreaded applications) make use of custom hardware to accelerate race detection and similar parallel program monitoring techniques.
+They accomplish this by sampling the accesses performed, e.g. ThreadSanitizer [36] and RACEZ [37].
+Speeding up race detection and/or replay by parallelization has also been explored, e.g. in the GPU-accelerated split race checker Kuda and DoublePlay (parallelizing sequential logging and replay) [40].
+Others, e.g., HARD (Hardware-Assisted lockset-based Race Detection) [38] and Paralog (enabling and accelerating online parallel monitoring of multithreaded applications) [39] make use of custom hardware to accelerate race detection and similar parallel program monitoring techniques.